Windmills vs Watermills: A Complete Guide to Historic Mill Types

 Many working mills welcome visitors and sell stone-ground flour produced the traditional way.
 There's something magical about watching massive millstones turn, powered by nothing but wind or water, producing flour just as they did centuries ago.

-Use Mill Index to discover historic mills near you - you might be surprised how many survive in your area, quietly standing as monuments to human ingenuity.
+Use Mill Index to discover historic mills near you - you might be surprised how many survive in your area.